julianjelfs/octopus-graph/README.md

-# clojure-game-geek
+# Octopus-graph

-A Clojure library designed to ... well, that part is up to you.
+A graphql server to navigate the octopus deploy api implemented in clojure

 ## Usage